 A Buckle will be awarded to the Highest Overall Achievement in the 4-H Dog Project.
-This award will be determined by combining the scores for each handler in showmanship, obedience, and rally obedience.
+This award will be determined by combining the scores for each handler in showmanship, obedience, rally obedience, and record book judging.
 For scores to count, they must be a qualifying score.
 For handlers with multiple dogs, only their highest score from obedience and their highest score from rally will be used.